isomerpages/moe-ast-olive/_olive-staff-well-being/OLive Platinum Job Opportunities.md

 **Job Description**

 The adjunct consultant will provide dedicated time to support the capacity building of schools in using data for the development of students’ social-emotional competencies.
-This also contributes to the development of SEL and CCE 2021 refreshed tool(s) through research, review and evaluation.
+This also contributes to the development of SEL and CCE 2021 refreshed tool(s) through research, review and evaluation.&nbsp;
 • Synthesize findings from comparative analysis of the current social-emotional competencies rating tools items with the CCE2021 curriculum and design and develop resources relating to using these rating tools for CCE 2021 implementation.
 The resource will be used to support training and to support schools in the social-emotional development of students.
 • Conduct review, analysis and development of items for the refreshed social-emotional rating tools for CCE2021.

 **Requirements**

-Trained in Psychology/ Guidance/Counselling or any other related fields.
+Trained in Psychology/ Guidance/Counselling or any other related fields.&nbsp;
 Someone with deep conceptual knowledge/ understanding in SEL and CCE, experience in research work and tools development.
 Someone with keen eyes for details, good with analysis/ analytical thinking and like to work with numbers and data.

 **Period of Engagement**